Kwander/monotasking/README.md

 # monotasking
 TodoList application designed that helps minimize distractions by presenting tasks one at a time. small preview:

 ![Gif text](https://im.ezgif.com/tmp/ezgif-1-7deb01ea18.gif)

 ### update 1.3
+- presenter mode updates
-- presenter mode now makes text as big as possible
+  - now makes text as big as possible
--
+  - can double tap to mark as done

 ### update 1.2
 - You may now Add Sets of tasks (popup)